Ford F-Series (twelfth generation): Design history

 For the 2010 model year, the SVT Raptor off-road truck was introduced.
-Initially available as a SuperCab with a 5.5-foot box, it was available with either a 320 hp 5.4L V8 or an optional 411 hp 6.2L V8 from the Super Duty line.
+Initially available as a SuperCab with a 5.5-foot box, it came with the 310 hp 5.4L V8; an optional 411 hp 6.2L V8, which would debut in the Super Duty line for 2011, was added later in that year.
 The standard wheel diameter on FX4 models was enlarged to 18".
+The Harley-Davidson Edition and FX2 trims also made a return.

 For 2010, the F-150 saw minimal changes, although the warning chimes were changed to match the rest of the new Ford lineup.
 The keyless entry remote design was also changed, and now offered integrated remote start (previously, opting for remote start would require an additional, single-button remote), as well as an integrated key.
-Also new for 2010 was the new MyKey system as standard equipment on all F-150 models (excluding the base XL, where the MyKey system was an option).
+Also new for 2010 was the new MyKey system as standard equipment on all F-150 models (excluding the base XL, where it was an option).
 The MyKey system allowed for parents of younger drivers, as well as fleet operators, to configure one of the vehicle's ignition keys as the vehicle's MyKey, and could limit the vehicle's top speed, mute the vehicle's audio system until the driver's seatbelt was fastened, limit the maximum volume of the audio system, and provide both audible and visual warnings whenever a predetermined speed was reached.
-When the MyKey system was enabled, a message would appear on the instrument cluster display screen, denoting "MyKey Active, Drive Safely", to remind the driver to drive responsibly.
+When the MyKey system was enabled, a message would appear on the instrument cluster display screen, denoting "MyKey Active – Drive Safely," to remind the driver to drive responsibly.